GiovanniArcudi/Programming-I-Coursework/README.md

         an ArrayList of Integers, specifically containing all the subjectsIDs of the subjects that a student is required to take before studing this one.
         In this ArrayList I added, one at a time, the subject prerequisite read in SimulationUtility's subjectCreator(String properties) method.

-    1.1.2 - Modify the critarion for which students are enrolled in a course Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course.
+    1.1.2 - Modify the criterion for which students are enrolled in a course Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course.
 In my code, this is done in Course's enrolStudent(Student student) method.

     1.1.3 - Update the toString() method in School and Subject